 The ADA prohibits discrimination on the basis of disability in employment, State and local government, public accommodations, commercial facilities, transportation, and telecommunications.
 To be protected by the ADA, one must have a disability or have a relationship or association with an individual with a disability.
 An individual with a disability is defined by the ADA as a person who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a record or history of such an impairment, or a person who is regarded or perceived as having such an impairment.
 The ADA does not specifically name all of the impairments that are covered.

 Employees with disabilities who wish to request reasonable accommodations to perform the functions of their jobs, and job applicants with disabilities who wish to request reasonable accommodations to be considered for jobs, must contact Human Resources at 607-436-2509.

-In compliance with the federal law, Title 11 "Campus Crime Awareness and Campus Security Act", the SUNY College at Oneonta provides reports about campus safety and security programs, incidents of crime on campus, and information regarding registered sex offenders.
+In compliance with the federal law, Title 11 "Campus Crime Awareness and Campus Security Act", the SUNY Oneonta provides reports about campus safety and security programs, incidents of crime on campus, and information regarding registered sex offenders.
 To access copies of the campus safety and crime reports, you can go to our University Police website, at the tab labeled Campus Crime Report.
 Information concerning registered sex offenders is transmitted to the campus by the DCJS (New York State Department of Criminal Justice Services) and may be obtained from the Chief of Police, c/o University Police Department, and also on the University Police website as stated above.

 State University of New York